-Please mark the extent to which you disagree or agree with each of the following statements about this school.
+Please mark the extent to which you disagree or agree with each of the following statements about this school. Ρ q6 I feel respected by my child's principal/school leader.

-- P q8 I feel respected by my child's principal/school leader. - P q11 I trust the principal/school leader at his or her word (to do what he or she says that he or she will do). - P q12 The principal/school leader is an effective manager who makes the school run smoothly. - P q15 The principal/school leader at this school works hard to build trusting relationships with parents/ guardians like me. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree
+Ρ q9 I trust the principal/school leader at their word (to do what they say that they will do).

+q10 Ρ The principal/school leader is an effective manager who makes the school run smoothly.
+P q15 The principal/school leader at this school works hard to build trusting relationships with parents/ guardians like me.